dwhacademy/dwhacademyposts/content/post/dwh-design-patterns-in-practice-logging-as-essential-part-of-the-controlled-development-environment/index.md

 ---
-title: "DWH Design patterns in practice: Logging as essential part of the controlled development environment"
+title: "DWH Design patterns in practice: Logging as an essential part of the controlled development environment"
 image: "logging"
 date: 2019-09-14
 tags: [dwh, logging]